Stories by Storie

 It might seem strange that I don’t use tally marks, but I’m usually making marks while teaching so I don’t really look at the clipboard very carefully other than to find the right name.
 I will note that most of my -1 marks are because a student was talking or off-task during my lesson.
 Some of the 5 or 10 marks you see are usually because that student received a compliment from an adult in the building – that’s a big deal in our classroom, so it earns more money!

 On Fridays I total up the student earnings while my students are taking their Friday math quiz and then I begin Pay Day.
-While I am handing out the money earned, all students are required to organize their bills, count, and have their totals ready to go.
-After Pay Day, students are called up and must tell me how much money they have in all.
+While I hand out the money earned, all students are required to organize their bills, count, and have their totals ready to go.
+After Pay Day, students tell me how much money they have in all.
 I make them count it out to me because it is fantastic skip counting practice AND a great on-the-spot assessment!
 I record this on a different spreadsheet that looks like this (when you see a dot next to a number, it’s to remind me that a student spent money and explain the drastic drop in total money):

 Now, you might be wondering why I keep track of how much money each student has from week to week.
 I do this for two reasons:

-2 – Thieves.
+• Thieves.
 Yep, you read that right.
 Sadly, I’ve had more than one over the years.
 Yes, sometimes money is found on the floor and it is hard to determine whose bank it fell from.
 However, one year my best students kept telling me their money was gone, but couldn’t prove it.
 Then one day it was time for students to cash in for the student market (more about that later).
-One of our volunteers stepped in the classroom to tell me that one of the students had almost $2,000, when most of our top earners only had $400-$500.
+One of our volunteers stepped in the classroom to tell me that one of the students had over $1,000, when most of our top earners only had $400-$500.
 Ummm….RED FLAG.
 Needless to say I am very careful about record keeping now.

 This one has definitely evolved.
 In the beginning my teaching partner and I held classroom markets once a month.
 These were very elaborate and required the help of some dedicated volunteers.
 We had donated and gently used items for sale.
 We also purchased some special items to sell, too.
 Let’s just say this was a very expensive, monthly activity.